 In a sense this tree isn’t just a symbol of the Lakeshore Nature Preserve’s past.
 We hope it is also a prophecy of the Preserve’s future.

 Savanna vegetation was once much more common in the area of the UW campus than it is today, with large open-grown oak trees like this one widely spaced in a landscape of prairie grasses and sedges.
-(Visit the 1834 Witness Tree layer of the interactive map or see the original land survey notes to see how it looked to the first surveyors of this land.)
+(See the original land survey notes to see how it looked to the first surveyors of this land.)

 Restoring savanna is in many ways a much more difficult challenge than restoring prairie, but we are hoping that the few open-grown oaks that still remain in this part of the Preserve can serve as the starting point for a gradual transition toward savanna in certain areas.